saenyakorn/monorepo-versioning-gitops/README.md

 ## Scenario 3: Deploy the new feature to production environment

-Assume that the new features on the staging environment works properly.
-Now, you might want to offically release your apps and packages to the production environment.
+Assuming that the new features on the staging environment work properly, you may want to officially release your apps and packages to the production environment.

-This step is simpler that the pre-release step.
+This step is simpler than the pre-release step.

 ```mermaid
 ---